phil-chan/budgetapp/README.md

 # budget app

 #### running it locally (use master branch):
-0. you'll have to ask me for an .env file for the jwt secret
+0. you'll need an .env file for jwt to work..
 1. npm i
 2. npm run dev
 3. http://localhost:3000/